What is the real cost of traveling Europe?

 It’s worth noting that you won’t see any business costs in the above budgets.
 My business expenses vary greatly based on what I’m working on, how much active marketing/sales I’m doing, and what kind of side projects (blogs, self-published books, etc.) I’m taking on.

-I don’t own a cell phone and instead use TextNow on my iPad.
+I don’t own a cell phone and instead use TextNow on my iPad for US calls/client calls.
 It’s free (because they serve up ads), and it’s perfect for me since I rarely ever use the phone.
-(I literally have to send a test message to Chad once a month to keep the account open.
+(I literally have to send a test message to a friend once a month to keep the account open.
 That’s how infrequently I use it.)

 Once a year or once every few years, I also have expenses for web hosting and domain renewal for the website.
 This usually costs me less than $100 per year.